CARF Accredidation: What You Need to Know About Rehabs

 - What are my available choices regarding grooming, rooms, recreational facilities, meals, etc.?

 What are the most important issues to you?
-The list may include what your private insurance or governmental programs cover, the range of services offered by the treatment facility, the location of and convenient access to the facility, hours available, and/or its commitment to quality improvement through accreditation.
+The list may include what your private insurance or governmental programs cover, the range of services offered by the treatment facility, the location of and convenient access to the facility and/or hours available.

-Beyond accreditation, and asking relevant questions, consumers in search of a treatment facility for addiction should also spend some time onsite.
+Beyond accreditation, and asking relevant questions, spend some time onsite.
 Look around and satisfy yourself of your first impressions of the organization.
 When you arrive, are you greeted in a manner that is friendly?
 Do they see you immediately or are you left to wait for a long period of time?
-Do the premises look clean, well-managed, and well-maintained?
+Do the premises look clean, well-managed and well-maintained?
 Does the facility look safe?
 How do you feel about the level of service, from what you can readily observe?
 How do the staff members interact with each other and with the clients they serve?
 What is the ratio of staff to clients?

 In addition, pay attention to safety with respect to the treatment facility and the clients it serves.
 Be sure to look at the credentials of all the staff members.
-Inquire about health and safety policies in place at the treatment facility, particularly those involving any incidents of injury, medication management, natural disasters, and others.
-Ask about annual staff turnover and what procedure exists to handle complaints – as well as policies to prevent reprisals.
+Inquire about health and safety policies in place at the treatment facility, particularly those involving any incidents of injury and medication management.
+Ask about annual staff turnover and what procedure exists to handle complaints–as well as policies to prevent reprisals.